-Bodeeworxbrings mobile and bespoke health and fitness classes to rural communities in Cornwall, encouraging people with all levels of fitness to get active.
-Its founder, Sarah Cowburn, was a student at SSE Cornwall on the Lloyds Bank Social Entrepreneurs Start Up Programme 2015-16.
+- Organisation: Bodeeworx brings mobile and bespoke health and fitness classes to rural communities, inspiring and encouraging people with all levels of fitness to get involved and get fit.

 Sarah Cowburn was running alongside the Olympic Torch when it happened.
 “It was my 39th birthday and the London 2012 Olympics,” recalls Sarah, who worked for the local council at the time.
 “The relay was going right past my house but I couldn’t keep up – I was completely out of breath!”